 4 Tips to Prevent Christmas Tree Insects

 Many people don’t think twice about bringing a Christmas tree into their home, but there are a few things that need to prevent insects.
-Pratt’s top tips for preventing Christmas tree pests include:
+Western Exterminator, formerly Pratt Pest’s top tips for preventing Christmas tree pests include:

 - Give the tree a thorough inspection.
 Before making the final decision, inspect the Christmas tree for irregularities, spots, damaged branches or trunk, or signs of pests.